marketing strategies for alcoholic beverages

 Eventually your campaign just might become a new industry convention.
 Maybe not on par with bacon vodka or dill pickle vodka, but iconic nonetheless.

-For more on marketing strategies for alcoholic beverages, try THIS post.
+For more on brand strategy for craft spirits and alcoholic beverages, try THIS post.